walchko/github-blog/source/blog/Electrical-Engineering/power-connectors/Power-Connectors.md

 ## B7 - XT60 Connectors

-Used for high current draw battery connections
+Used for high current (60A) draw battery connections.
+There is no patient on the connector so many different companies make this connector.
+It is easier to solder wires to and due to the better design, the metal connectors don't slip out of the plastic holder like the Deans connector.

 ## B8 - EC3 Connectors